catchorg/Catch2/docs/matchers.md

 REQUIRE_THAT( getSomeString(), EndsWith("as a service") );
 ```

-Individual matchers can also be combined using the C++ logical
+Individual matchers can also be combined using the cpp logical
 operators, that is `&&`, `||`, and `!`, like so:

 ```cpp